-On the technical delivery side Emertxe training programs are rigorous and practical in nature.
-Students go through immersive hands-on learning experience.
+On the technical delivery side, Emertxe training programs are rigorous and practical in nature.
+Students go through an immersive hands-on learning experience.
 This means every session, every day is a learning day.
 Students are continuously working and up-skilling their practical skills in Embedded Systems design and programming.
-As a proof of output, students will be producing average of 40 assignments / module and 7 to 8 Embedded projects in their resume by the end of the course.
+As a proof of output, students will be producing an average of 40 assignments / module and 7 to 8 Embedded projects in their resume by the end of the course.

 In India more than 15 Lakhs engineering graduates coming out of colleges every year.
-However employability ratio is getting lower year-on-year.
-For example, few years back it was lingering around 15%, which has now come down to single digit.
+However, employability ratio is getting lower year-on-year.
+For example, a few years back it was lingering around 15%, which has now come down to a single digit.
 Check out some of the research results from industry bodies: NASSCOM - Employability reports.
 Emertxe's up-skilling process resolves this industry-academia gap by making freshers employable in embedded systems jobs for freshers in Bangalore or any other major city of India.

 Our skilled students face placement companies and clear the selection process with ease.
 This has created a win-win proposition for students and companies.
-In summary Emertxe has helped thousands of freshers by increasing their skill levels and making them employable.
+In summary, Emertxe has helped thousands of freshers by increasing their skill levels and making them employable.
 We do this day in and day out, the next success story could be yours.
 Please contact our Emertxe - Admission Team if you need any more information.